 In this article, we have introduced some easy techniques to reset the codes of ford OBD1.
 So, you’ll get the whole idea of clearing the codes of Ford OBD1.

-The Basic: What is Ford OBD1
+What is Ford OBD1

 The term OBD stands for “On-board diagnostics.”
 It’s a self-diagnostic system of any vehicle.
 It goes through all the electronic sensors of the vehicle and diagnoses all kinds of problems.